LoganHoney/LoganHoney.github.io/_posts/2025-05-04-relational-databases.md

 | :--- | :--- | :--- | :--- | :--- | :--- | :--- | :--- |
 | D500-000-000 | John | Doe | 05/13/1995 | 5'10" | M | 123 Maple Dr. |

 The driver license number is the primary key because it is unique and cannot be duplicated.
-There could be multiple individuals with the name of John Doe.
-There could be multiple people born on 05/13/1995.
-There could also be multiple people living at 123 Maple St.
+In contrast, there could be multiple individuals with the name of John Doe, born on 05/13/1995, or living at 123 Maple St. The point is, each row in a table must have a unique identifier to maintain data integrity.